wavded/www/content/post/async-error-handling.md

 There are two caveats with this approach:

 1. You must have all your asynchronous code return promises (except emitters).
-Raw callbacks simply [don’t have the facilities]({{< ref "post/promises.md" >}}) for this to work.
+Raw callbacks simply [don't have the facilities]({{< ref "post/promises.md" >}}) for this to work.
 This is getting easier as promises are legit now in ES6\.
-If a particular library does not return promises, it’s trivial to convert using a helper function like `Bluebird.promisifyAll`.
+If a particular library does not return promises, it's trivial to convert using a helper function like `Bluebird.promisifyAll`.
 2. Event emitters (like streams) can still cause uncaught exceptions.
 So make sure you are handling the `error` event properly.

 ```js